Alternative and Non-Medication Treatments in hEDS

 Hypermobile Ehlers-Danlos syndrome (hEDS) is a multisystem connective tissue condition characterized by joint hypermobility, tissue fragility, impaired proprioception (awareness of joint position and movement), autonomic nervous system dysregulation, and a high prevalence of chronic pain.
 Pain in hEDS is typically multifactorial and may include musculoskeletal pain (from joint instability, subluxations, and muscle overuse), neuropathic pain (from nerve irritation or central sensitization, meaning amplified pain signaling in the nervous system), visceral pain (from gastrointestinal dysmotility and visceral hypersensitivity), headaches (including cervicogenic headache and migraine), and pain associated with temporomandibular joint dysfunction and dysautonomia.

 More than 90% of people with hEDS report chronic pain, often beginning in childhood or adolescence and persisting across the lifespan.
-Because medications alone frequently provide incomplete relief and may carry cumulative side effects, non-pharmacological approaches form the foundation of pain management in hEDS.
-Clinical guidelines and expert consensus emphasize individualized, multidisciplinary care that integrates physical rehabilitation, psychological support, assistive devices, and selected complementary approaches.
+Because medications alone frequently provide incomplete relief and may carry cumulative side effects, non-pharmacological approaches form a central component of pain management in hEDS and often play a critical role in maintaining function and quality of life.
+Clinical guidelines and expert consensus emphasize individualized, multidisciplinary care that integrates physical rehabilitation, psychological support, assistive devices, and selected complementary and supportive approaches.

-This page summarizes commonly used non-medication strategies for pain in hEDS, how they may help, and how to think realistically about effectiveness and safety.
+This page summarizes commonly used non-medication strategies for pain in hEDS—including rehabilitation approaches, supportive physical modalities such as aquatic therapy and local heat therapy, psychological therapies, and selected complementary approaches—and explains how they may help, along with how to think realistically about effectiveness and safety.

 Core Rehabilitation Approaches